 Learn About the Organizations Improving Safety At Sea

-When it comes to regulating and governing the thousands of cargo ships that are travelling the world’s waterways on a daily basis it can’t be the responsibility of any one government but of all governments interested in a well-functioning mechanism to secure standardization, consistency and proper guidelines to protect the shipping industry and most importantly the lives of those of at sea.
+When it comes to regulating and governing the thousands of cargo ships that are traveling the world’s waterways on a daily basis it can’t be the responsibility of anyone government but of all governments interested in a well-functioning mechanism to secure standardization, consistency, and proper guidelines to protect the shipping industry and most importantly the lives of those of at sea.